-Recommendations for funding are forwarded from the Program Manager to the appropriate Branch Chief and then CSCOR Director for development of the final recommendation to the Selecting Official, the Director of NCCOS, for the final funding recommendation decision.
-In making the recommendations, the Program Manager, Branch Chief or CSCOR Director will award in rank order from the peer-review process unless the proposal is justified to be selected out of rank order based on the selection factors listed below in C.
+Recommendations for funding are forwarded from the Program Manager to the appropriate Branch Chief and then the CSCOR Director for development of the final recommendation to the Selecting Official, the Director of NCCOS or designee, for the final funding recommendation decision.
+Recommendations will be made in rank order by region through the peer-review process unless justification is provided to select out of rank order based on the selection factors listed below in C.